andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 in part because we were unable to run the naive algorithm on the whole dataset, because of memory problems. <br /><br />

 Below are the number of computation performed by both algorithms on the reduced dataset:<br />
-#Computation Naive algorithm Reduced Dataset : 190 962<br />
+Computations Naive algorithm Reduced Dataset : 190 962<br />
-#Computation Inverted index algorithm Reduced Dataset : 5454<br />
+Computations Inverted index algorithm Reduced Dataset : 5454<br />
 We see that computation are reduced by a factor of 40 here.<br /><br />

 There is no theoretical gurantee that the Inverted Index technique will require less computations than its naive counterpart,